Mosnar/TextPredictor/README.md

 assignment.
 It works by populating a trie data structure with a training phrase and then querying it with partial fragments, which would represent a word as a user is typing.

+It might be interesting to add a buffer pool layer on top of this to cache frequently used queries.
+##

 ## Installation

-Clone the repo - no dependencies necessary besides JDK 8.
+Clone the repo and run

 Note: Java 8 is necessary for the use of lambda expressions